Freetrade vs Trading 212

 FSCS protection Yes (up to £85,000) Yes, for UK accounts

 EU investors: Freetrade is not a live option for most EU residents.
 This comparison is still worth reading to understand the product differences — but the practical choice from this pair is Trading 212.
-For a fuller EU broker comparison, see the best broker for EU beginners guide.
+For a fuller EU-first comparison, see the best broker for EU beginners guide.

 Fee type Freetrade Trading 212